 Here are the basics to bear in mind:

-- Drones essentially are banned from National Parks and if caught, you can be fined.
+- Drones are banned from national parks, and if caught using one, you can be fined.

-- Permits are not needed if you are using basic tools (tripod, camera, and a lens) to photograph vistas that are accessible to the public.
+- Permits are not needed if you are using basic tools (a tripod, a camera, and a lens) to photograph vistas that are accessible to the public.